-2. Stamped envelopes with the names and addresses of property owners within three hundred (300) feet on all sides of the subdivision.
+Stamped envelopes with the names and addresses of property owners within three hundred (300) feet on all sides of the subdivision.

-3. An adequate traffic report prepared by a qualified traffic engineer when required by the town engineer.
+An adequate traffic report prepared by a qualified traffic engineer when required by the Town engineer.

-4. Property Owner Agreements: Where necessary, copies of any agreements with adjacent property owners relevant to the proposed subdivision shall be presented to the Planning commission.
+Property Owner Agreements: Where necessary, copies of any agreements with adjacent property owners relevant to the proposed subdivision shall be presented to the Planning Commission.
 (Ord.
 22-06, 8-16-2022)

 11-3-4: APPROVAL OF PRELIMINARY PLAT:

-A. The Planning Commission Clerk shall, upon receipt of the complete preliminary plat application, distribute a copy of the plan and supporting data to the town engineer, town attorney, planning commission, Mayor and Town Council for review and written comments on their findings.
+The Planning Commission Clerk shall, upon receipt of the complete preliminary plat application, distribute a copy of the plan and supporting data to the Town engineer, Town attorney, Planning Commission, Mayor and Town Council for review and written comments on their findings.
 Upon receipt of the written comments on their findings, the Planning Commission Clerk will provide this information to the subdivider.
 This may result in revisions to the preliminary plat.

-B. Public Meeting of the Planning Commission: The subdivider will meet with the planning commission, present his/her plan, and respond to any questions or concerns by commission members.
-The planning commission shall make a recommendation to the town council to approve, conditionally approve, or disapprove the subdivision preliminary plat.
+Public Meeting of the Planning Commission: The subdivider will meet with the Planning Commission, present his/her plan, and respond to any questions or concerns by commission members.
+The Planning Commission shall make a recommendation to the Town Council to approve, conditionally approve, or disapprove the subdivision preliminary plat.
 A motion to table any recommendation may be continued to the next meeting if it is found that more information is needed before making a decision.
-If the preliminary plat is recommended for disapproval a written notice, stating the reasons for disapproval, shall be provided by the planning commission to the town council and the subdivider.
+If the preliminary plat is recommended for disapproval a written notice, stating the reasons for disapproval, shall be provided by the Planning Commission to the Town Council and the subdivider.

-C. Public Meeting of the Town Council: Upon recommendation of the preliminary plat by the planning commission, the town council shall consider the preliminary plat application and all information provided therewith at the next regularly scheduled meeting.
+Public Meeting of the Town Council: Upon recommendation of the preliminary plat by the Planning Commission, the Town Council shall consider the preliminary plat application and all information provided therewith at the next regularly scheduled meeting.
 After the Town Council has reviewed the preliminary plat, required reports, and any municipal or staff recommendations, it shall approve, conditionally approve, or disapprove the application with any required changes and/or additions it deems necessary.
 The Town Council shall support its decision by findings of fact included in the meeting record.
-The subdivider shall be notified in writing of the action taken by, and the findings of the town council regarding the submitted preliminary plat.
+The subdivider shall be notified in writing of the action taken by, and the findings of the Town Council regarding the submitted preliminary plat.

-D. If the town council denies preliminary plat approval, no further review of the proposed subdivision shall be made by the town, and a new preliminary plat shall be required to reinitiate the subdivision process.
+If the Town Council denies preliminary plat approval, no further review of the proposed subdivision shall be made by the Town, and a new preliminary plat shall be required to reinitiate the subdivision process.

-E. Granting a preliminary plat approval by the town council shall not constitute a final acceptance of the subdivision by the town council.
-Nor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions and ordinances, and to provide the improvements and easements necessary to meet all town standards and requirements.
+Granting a preliminary plat approval by the Town Council shall not constitute a final acceptance of the subdivision by the Town Council.
+Nor shall approval of the preliminary plat relieve the subdivider of the responsibility to comply with all required conditions and ordinances, and to provide the improvements and easements necessary to meet all Town standards and requirements.

-F. The receipt of a signed copy of the approved preliminary plat shall authorize the subdivider to proceed with the preparation of the construction drawings and final plat.
-In the event that the final plat is not presented to the planning commission within six (6) months following approval of the preliminary plat such prior approvals shall be void.
+The receipt of a signed copy of the approved preliminary plat shall authorize the subdivider to proceed with the preparation of the construction drawings and final plat.
+In the event that the final plat is not presented to the Planning Commission within six (6) months following approval of the preliminary plat such prior approvals shall be void.
 (Ord.
 22-06, 8-6-2022)

 11-3-5: EXPIRATION OF PRELIMINARY PLAT APPROVAL: